Germany–Spain relations

-Germany–Spain relations (deutsch-spanische Beziehungen; Relaciones Alemania-España) are the diplomatic relations between Germany and Spain.
-Both nations are members of the European Union, Organisation for Economic Co-operation and Development, NATO and the United Nations.
+Germany and Spain maintain diplomatic relations – both nations are members of the European Union, Organisation for Economic Co-operation and Development, NATO and the United Nations.

 History

 Antiquity

 In ancient times, both Hispania and the western and southern parts of present-day Germany were under Roman rule.
 After the Migration Period of the late antiquity, German tribes also dominated areas on the Iberian Peninsula, creating the Kingdom of the Suevi (from 409) and the Visigothic kingdom (beginning with the second half of the 5th century).
 From 711, much of Spain came under Muslim Rule.
 Only Karl Martell, king of the Frankish Empire, which at that time included present French and German territories, was able to stop the Moorish advance from Spain into south-west France with the Battle of Tours.
 Only in the north of the Iberian peninsula were Christian rulers able to assert themselves.
 From there, in 722, began the Spanish Reconquista.